OfflineIMAP/offlineimap.github.io/_posts/2016-07-29-tracking-regressions.md

 This might mean too things:

-1. The users did not found issues.
+1. The users did not find issues.
 That's good.
 It means you should release the stable.

 2. No users are testing your job.
 You're out of luck.
 If you release a stable,